Antea Social Teahouse Marries New-Age Oriental Teas with Dreamy Aesthetics

-Micro Bakery is a relative newcomer that has already solidified their stature in the artisan bakery scene in the span of year.
-Sourdough is ubiquitous in Singaporeright now.
-It’s certainly a thriving scene for such a niche, and they are at the heart of the boom.
+Micro Bakery was a relative newcomer that quickly already solidified its stature in the artisan bakery scene in the span of a year.
+Sourdough is ubiquitous in Singapore right now, used in all manners of dough including pizza dough — and this humble bakery was one of the trailblazers.

 Stateland Coffeehouse has been reborn as Brotherbird Coffeehouse.
-The previously popular cafe known for unique items like their mochi donut softserve shuttered late last year.
-They have rebranded for their offshoot, Brother Bird to take the main stage.
+The previously popular cafe known for unique items like their mochi donut soft-serve shuttered late last year.
+They have rebranded for their offshoot to take the main stage.

 delicious Japanese food to go with free flow alcohol at this authentic gem.